broduer/unsc/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.
-Any questions should be sent to broduer@aogamers.net or via discord: broduer40#0331
+Any questions should be sent to broduer@aogamers.net or via discord: broduer

 ### Prerequisites